sachutan/datascienceCourseraGettingdata/Codebook.md

 ------
 Columns after column Subject are explained below:

 From the main data frame (mentioned in the background section above), for a certain subject (e.g. 1) and activity (e.g. walking), the measurements (e.g as for tBodyAcc-mean()-X) as they appear in the original data files, X_train.txt and X_test.txt were averaged i.e. R function 'mean' was applied on them, by Activity and Subject, to arrive at the corresponding value (e.g as for tBodyAcc_mean_X) as they appear in the delivered data file, 'TidyDataFinal.txt'.
-The 'from' and 'to values are shown below :
+The 'from' and 'to' values are shown below :

 tBodyAcc_mean_X was derived from tBodyAcc-mean()-X